tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risk_mitigation.md

 In Section II, we looked at risks that can arise when working with personal data.

 Now, we'll focus on concrete strategies to minimise the risks of re-identification and prevent harm to participants.
 Evaluating and managing risk is a **key part of ethical research design**.
-At this point, you need to ask yourself:

-:::{card} Now, you must ask:
+:::{card} At this point, you must ask:
 :class-card: text-center
 How do I **structure my study** in a way that **prevents each identified risk?**
 :::